Even Palantir Says It Wants Nothing to Do With UK’s Proposed Digital Identity System

 As Big Brother Watch’s Silkie Carlo says, “repeated demonstrations have long been tools for change in our country, from women’s rights to workers’ rights.”

-Whatever one may think about government-controlled digital identity systems, one thing is clear: the less trust the public have in the government implementing — or in this case trying to impose — the system, the more of a threat it will pose to basic rights and freedoms.
+Whatever one may think about government-controlled digital identity systems, one thing is clear: the less public trust in the government implementing — or in this case trying to impose — the system, the more of a threat it is likely to pose to basic rights and freedoms.
 And in the UK, public trust in government was already at a record low before Starmer took the helm, and Starmer is now polling as the least popular prime minister on record.

 This might end up being a huge stroke of luck for UK citizens, namely that the government that has taken it upon itself to impose digital identity on UK citizens, by trying to make it mandatory not only to work legally in the country but also to own a company, is the least popular in decades.
 As we noted last week, if anyone is capable of tarnishing forever the idea of mandatory digital IDs among the UK public, it is Keir Starmer.